How to Start your Business in Athens

 Determine a Location

 The common mantra in real estate is “location, location, location.”
 If you plan on finding a commercial space to operate your business, an experienced agent can be a serious advantage.
-View the commercial real estate portion of our member directory in order to find some of the most prominent agents in Athens.

-Receive Your Business Occupancy Tax Certificate
+Receive your Business Occupancy Tax Certificate

 After you find an operating space for your business you will need to file for your Occupancy Tax Certificate (also referred to as a Business License).
 This allows companies to operate their businesses in Athens.
 This applies to businesses that plan on operating out of a commercial or residential space.
 They are valid for the calendar year in which they are applied and first time applicants receive a prorated rate beginning July 1st.

-Development Procedure Manual
+Development Procedural Manual

 The Athens-Clarke County Economic Development constructed a manual for companies that wish to develop a plot of land within Athens-Clarke County.
 If interested, please view the following manual here.